Registration for Formal Recruitment has officially closed.

 - Financial Obligations

 Statement of Concern

-Please use this form to anonymously submit any concerns you have regarding recruitment.
+Please use this form to anonymously submit any concerns or recruitment violations (see Recruitment Code of Conduct).
 This includes during pre-recruitment, recruitment parties, or anything else.
 This form is for potential new members, Pi Chis, chapter members and chapter advisers.
 Once we receive your concerns we will address them immediately.